-The principal purpose of the proposed increase in the number of shares under the Amended Stock Plan is to facilitate our continued ability to grant awards to key employees, directors and consultants of the Company in order to incentivize employees to remain employed by the Company, recognize and reward them for their efforts on the Company's behalf and motivate them to contribute to the Company's attainment of its performance objectives.
-Our ability to make equity-based awards helps us attract, retain and motivate key employees and directors as well as foster long-term value creation.
+The principal purpose of the 2024 Plan is to facilitate our continued ability to grant awards to our key employees, directors, consultants and advisors in order to incentivize employees to remain employed by us, recognize and reward them for their efforts on our behalf and motivate them to contribute to the attainment of our performance objectives.
+Our ability to make equity-based awards helps us to attract, retain and motivate key employees, directors, consultants and advisors, as well as to foster long-term value creation.